 CALL OR VISIT US ONLINE FOR OUR MOST CURRENT CLASS LISTINGS.

-(775) 445-4241 - Carson City wnc.edu/continuing-education
+(775) 445-4241 wnc.edu/conted

 Continuing Education classes do not offer credits toward the completion of an associate or bachelor's degree.
 Certifications and certificates of completion are designed to promote career advancement and personal growth.